ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 24.08.29

 About the question my goal: clear why using LLM , In such kind of scenario data driven model cant take decision what should to include human like reasoning we want to include LLM

+## 24.09.6

+I reached home safely. this week there would be no lab meeting.

+## 24.09.16

+There is a upcoming conference and important dates, Paper Submission: October 31, 2024

+Notification: November 15, 2024

+Authors Registration: November 30, 2024

+Cameraready (ICT Paper Authors): November 30, 2024

+Cameraready (INT Paper Authors): December 31, 2024

+ΙΙΑΙ ΑΑΙ 2024-Winter Congress: December 16- 18

+what kind of paper i should prepare for this conference?